Core Idea

 And this story appeals because it promises meritocracy without effort.
 The platform becomes a benevolent curator, surfacing quality content through collective wisdom.
 Users become discerning filters, naturally gravitating toward substance over fluff.

-Complex ideas require multiple exposures to understand, but feeds prioritise novelty above all else.
+Complex ideas require multiple exposures before they are understood, but feeds prioritise novelty above all else.

 And, naturally, the algorithm optimises for time spent on platform, not time spent thinking.
-We know this, of course, and do not seem to mind at all.
+We know this and scroll anyway.

 Viral content tends to be simple, emotional, and immediately digestible.
 Nuanced arguments get crushed under the weight of their own complexity.
 The system rewards creators who simplify until meaning bleeds away.

 Quality content doesn’t rise naturally in this environment.
-It drowns quietly while controversy floats to the surface, along with gurgling babies.
+It drowns quietly while controversy floats to the surface, along with gurgling babies, most of them artificial.

 Thought Challenge